maros/Zway-RandomDevice/README.md

 # Zway-RandomDevice

 Randomly turn on/off devices to simulate presence.
-This plugin will ensure that only one device is triggered at a time, and that the triggered device is properly turned off if the random virtual device is turned off.
+This module will ensure that only one device is triggered at a time, and that the triggered device is properly turned off once the random virtual device is turned off.

 # Configuration

 ## timeFrom, timeTo:

-Sets the bounds for random devices times

-## timeFrom, timeTo:

-Sets the bounds for random devices times
+Sets the bounds for random device on times in minutes

 ## probability: